Catz1301/connectBlox/README.md

 ## Todo

-+ Make the game playable
++ [FIXED] Make the game playable - FIXED
-+ make the puzzles solvable.
-(Falls into "make the game playable")
++ [FIXED] make the puzzles solvable.
+(Falls into "make the game playable") - FIXED
 + [FIXED] fix the checkBoardForSquare function.
 It always returns undefined - FIXED
 + [FIXED] fix the dragging functionality.
-It likes to drop peices and pick up new ones when dragging over other peices. - FIXED
+It likes to drop peices and pick up new ones when dragging over other pieces. - FIXED'
++ Add some UI elements. (buttons (maybe from a library), modals, toast if possible, etc.)

 ### Notes